cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{cluster-id}/services/{service-id}/stop

-There is no POST body expected.
 If there are services that depend on the service being stopped, those services will be stopped first.
 For example, if service A depends on service B, and service B is being stopped, service A will automatically be stopped before service B is stopped.
 After the request is made, a status call can be made to check on the status of the service start operation.
 A cluster must be in the ACTIVE state in order for the stop operation to be allowed.

+The request may require a JSON Object as its body if the provider used to create the cluster requires it.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 HTTP Responses
 ^^^^^^^^^^^^^^